Tubbz-alt/atari-world-models/README.md

 | 6  |   |  | [Presentation](#t-presentation) |
 | **108** | **24** | | |

+# Error metric

+## Description

+Our error metric will be the points that are missing from a "perfect" score in the game "CarRacing-v0".
+The "World Models" paper claims an average score of about 900 points - we regard this value as a perfect score.

+## Target

+We target a point difference of about 100 points.
+Training will stop when our network is able to achieve an average score of 800 per 10 runs.

+## Actual

+TODO

 # Papers

 1. "World Models" https://worldmodels.github.io/ and https://arxiv.org/abs/1803.10122